aylaib/Parallel-BLAST-Implementation/README.md

     python src/parallel_blast.py
     ```
     The script will generate random sequences and display a detailed comparison of execution times between sequential and parallel versions.

+    ## 📌 Citation
+If you use this project, please cite it as:

+Ayoub Laib (2025), *Parallel BLAST Algorithm Implementation in Python*, GitHub repository: https://github.com/aylaib/Parallel-BLAST-Implementation

 ## 📚 Reference Documents
 - **[Complete Project Report](./Rapport_Paralleisation_BLAST.pdf)** : This document contains the detailed presentation of BLAST, complexity analysis, parallelization model, performance results and conclusion.
 - **[Project Statement](./Enonce_Projet_ACP.pdf)** : The original specifications.